What Language Do They Speak in Iceland

 The language delicacy in the 19th century replaced many foreign words with Icelandic forms.
 The best part of the Icelandic language is that Icelanders develop new words despite borrowing words from other languages.

-For example, the tolva computer in Icelandic comprises two words tala meaning number, and the meaning Volva is a fortune teller.
+For example, the tolva computer in Icelandic comprises two words tala, meaning number, and volva, meaning fortune teller.
 Therefore, computer to Icelanders means witch of figures.

-One of the dialects of the Icelandic language is Islenska in the 16th century which describes Icelander’s mother tongue.
+One of the dialects of the Icelandic language is Islenska, which describes Icelanders’ mother tongue.

 Regional Dialects

-The foremost thing to note about the Germanic language is that it is not spoken with too many regional variations that you find in so many other languages.
+The foremost thing to note about the Germanic language is that it is not spoken with the many regional variations that you find in so many other languages.

 What is Linguistic Purism?

-Are you wondering what is linguistic purism?
-It is a part of linguistic study that is not familiar to the scholars but also to laypeople.
-It supports the ordinary speakers that support the many mother tongues that didn’t have taken training in linguistics.
+Are you wondering what linguistic purism is?
+It is a part of linguistic study that is not only familiar to scholars but also to laypeople.
+It supports ordinary speakers who support the many mother tongues that haven’t taken training in linguistics.
 Let’s find out about linguistic purism in Iceland.

 Icelandic is an isolated language that has not developed with the help of other languages and it has no relation to other languages.
 The Icelandic language remained proactive and concerted to maintain its purity.

 Language purism in Iceland started in the 18th century.
-This is because Iceland remained under the control of the Danish till 1380.
+This is because Iceland remained under the control of the Danish until 1380.
 Moreover, it remained under Norwegian possession until 1841.
-It because an issue of concern among the Iceland population because they want their language to remain with its true essence and roots.
+It is an issue of concern among the Icelandic population because they want their language to retain its true essence and roots.

-When Iceland gained independence then it gave more importance to linguistic purism.
+When Iceland gained independence, it gave more importance to linguistic purism.
 The linguistic purism made Iceland recognize Icelandic sign language for the deaf community in 2011.

-At present, the purism movements can be viewed by how we treat loanwords.
-The Icelandic linguistic policy mitigates the use of foreign words and emphases using the equivalent Icelandic words.
+At present, the purism movements can be seen in how we treat loanwords.
+The Icelandic linguistic policy mitigates the use of foreign words and emphasizes using the equivalent Icelandic words.

-The new words that have developed from old Icelandic and Old Norse roots are the integrated words that are derived from English and Danish origin.
+The new words that have developed from old Icelandic and Old Norse roots are the integrated words that are derived from English and Danish origins.

 Danish Language